SRG89/KodeKloud-Challenges/Linux-Challenges/linux-challenge-04/README.md

 ### Create Script File

 <details>
-<summary>Create a script called "/home/bob/filter.sh".<br>The script should filter the lines from "/opt/appdata.tar.gz" file which contain the word "processed", and save the filtered output in "/home/bob/filtered.txt" file.
-It must "overwrite" the existing contents of "/home/bob/filtered.txt" file.</summary>
+<summary>Create a script called "/home/bob/filter.sh".<br>The script should filter the lines from "/opt/appdata.tar.gz" file which contain the word "processed", and save the filtered output in "/home/bob/filtered.txt" file.</summary>

 ```bash
 vi /home/bob/filter.sh